Plot- After an Alaskan town is plunged into darkness for a month, it is attacked by a bloodthirsty gang of vampires – 30 Days of Night

 Alaska is a pretty inhospitable part of the world at the best of times, but for America’s most northern city, life is about to get a lot harder, partially down to the fact that the annual month-long polar night is only days away, plunging the few residents that stick around into 30 days without sunlight, but also because that makes the city the perfect hunting ground of a creature that can no longer venture out into the sun.
 Vampires.

-Since Twilight you are more likely to find a vampire in a romance flick than a horror movie, but every so often a genre film comes along and reminds the viewer that Vampires are to be scared of not fantasised about, 30 Days of Night is just that film.
+Since Twilight you are more likely to find a vampire in a romance flick than a horror movie, but every so often a genre film comes along and reminds the viewer that Vampires are creatures historically to be scared of not lusted after, 30 Days of Night is just that film.

 Adapted from a graphic novel by Steve Niles’, the film moves away from vampires brooding pretty boys with grand houses and a taste for young blood, deciding to turn them into a roaming group of genuinely scary monsters that no longer have to deal with the issue of sunlight.